shyba/study/math/how_to_prove_it/chap1.md

 ```

 5)
-from the table, 3 and 7 are valid options, giving 28 and 8128 as perfect
+from the table, 3 and 7 are valid options, so 28 and 8128 as perfect

-then, continuing it:
+as an extra exercise, continuing the table:

 n | isPrime | 2^n-1 | is 2^n-1 prime? |
 --|---------|-------|-----------------|